Wichamir/allegro4-windows-build/README.md

 explorer .\build
 ```

 In case you're using Visual Studio you should get a nice .sln file.
-Now you can just open it.
+Now you can simply open it.

 ### Build